riganti/dotvvm-docs/Controls/tailwind/Range/sample1/sample.md

-## Sample 1: Basic Range
+## Sample 1: Basic Usage

-Shows a slider bound two-way to a viewmodel property.
-The value updates as the user drags the thumb.
+Bind the slider with `SelectedValue`.
+Use `ShowValue` to render the numeric label and `LabelPosition` to place it above or below the slider.